wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-configure.md

 **Managed Pipeline Version**.
 Sets the IIS [pipeline mode].
 Leave this set to Integrated (the default) unless you have a legacy app that requires an older version of IIS.

 **Auto Swap**.
-If you enable Auto Swap for a deployment slot, Azure will automatically swap the web app into production when you push an update to that slot.
-For more information, see [Deploy to staging slots for web apps in Azure] (web-sites-staged-publishing.md).
+If you enable Auto Swap for a deployment slot, App Service will automatically swap the web app into production when you push an update to that slot.
+For more information, see [Deploy to staging slots for web apps in Azure App Service] (web-sites-staged-publishing.md).

 ### Debugging